The equivariant cohomology of complexity one spaces: Formulas for equivariant characteristic classes

 with inverse

+where $e_p:=\frac{1}{m_pn_p}$.
 For an $S^1$-fixed surface $\Sigma$ (which must be a minimum or maximum critical set), the equivariant Euler class is an element of $H^2_{S^1}(\Sigma;\Z)$.
-For any point $p\in \Sigma$, the $S^1$-weight in the normal direction to $\Sigma$ is $\pm 1$.
-It must be so because the action is effective and if it were $\pm b$, there would be a global $\bfZ_b$ stabilizer.
-Moreover, it is positive when $\Sigma$ is a minimum and negative when $\Sigma$ is a maximum.
-From Lemma~\ref{le:inv euler}, then, the equivariant Euler class is
+From Lemma~\ref{le:inv euler} and \S \ref{weights}, the equivariant Euler class is